Set dynamic logger level to troubleshoot Java applications in Azure Container Apps (preview)

 Supported log levels by different logging frameworks

 Different logging frameworks support different log levels.
 In the JVM diagnostics platform, some frameworks are better supported than others.
-Before changing logging levels, make sure the log levels you're using are supported by both the framework and platform.
+Before changing logging levels, make sure the framework and platform support the log levels you're using.

 General visibility of log levels

-For example, if you set log level to DEBUG
+For example, if you set log level to INFO

-, your app will print logs with level FATAL
+, your app prints logs with level FATAL

 , ERROR